YuDeng/Portrait-4D/README.md

 ## Citation

-Please cite the following papers if this work helps your research:
+Please cite the following papers if they help with your research:

     @inproceedings{deng2024portrait4d,
 		title={Portrait4D: Learning One-Shot 4D Head Avatar Synthesis using Synthetic Data},